Is Life Insurance Taxable?

 The IRS will also investigate any instances of ownership by the person who distributes the policy.
 The rightful owner must give up all legal rights to alter recipients, borrow against the policy, relinquish or cancel the policy, or choose benefit payment options when transferring the policy.
 Moreover, to maintain the insurance in force, the rightful owner must not pay the payments.
 These activities are regarded as part of asset ownership; if any of them are out, they can nullify the tax benefit of selling them.

 Because some people may face an estate tax problem due to a life insurance policy, maximizing your giving possibilities is critical.
 Gift taxes will be charged and due at the time of the original policyholder’s death if the present cash value of the policy exceeds the $15,000 gift tax exclusion.
-Therefore, your estate might save a considerable amount of tax if you survive for another three years following the transfer.
+Therefore, your estate might save considerable tax if you survive for another three years following the transfer.

 The Bottom Line

 Individuals are frequently covered under a life insurance policy for death payments ranging from $500,000 to several million dollars.
 When you include the worth of your house, retirement accounts, savings, and other possessions, the amount of your estate may surprise you.
 If more years of growth are considered, specific individuals may face an estate tax problem.
 One reasonable option is to maximize your giving potential and transfer policy ownership whenever feasible at little or no gift-tax expense.
-Your estate might save a considerable amount of tax if you survive for another three years following the transfer.
+Your estate might save considerable tax if you survive for another three years following the transfer.

 Jason Martin